What is Power Bi Icon Set?

 Icon Sets are similar to those which we have used on excel conditional formatting.
 Icon Sets are used to represent the data through icons available in Power BI.

-Now many of those who use Power BI are not aware of the fact that we can apply conditional formatting in Power BI as well.
-Using these visuals we can apply icon set to our data set numbers.
+Now many of those who use Power BI are not aware of the fact that we can apply conditional formatting in Power BIConditional Formatting In Power BIConditional formatting is a feature that uses different colours to highlight cells in a data set based on specific or different conditions.
+It can be found in both Microsoft Excel and Power Bi. as well.
+Using these visuals, we can apply icon set to our data set numbers.
 In this article, we will show you how to make use of “Power BI Icon Set” to apply conditional formatting.

 History of Power Bi Field Icon Set

-First thing first “Icon Sets” in Power BI can be applied to “Table” and “Matrix” visuals.
-Recently in July 2019 Microsoft released this new feature for Power BI, download and install the latest version to get used to “Conditional Formatting” in Power BI.
+First thing first, “Icon Sets” in Power BI can be applied to “Table” and “Matrix” visuals.
+Recently in July 2019, Microsoft released this new feature for Power BIFeature For Power BIPower BI has countless appealing features like content packs (containing data models & dashboards, etc.), personalized visualization, DAX functions, Flexible Tiles, and Quick Insights, among others., download and install the latest version to get used to “Conditional Formatting” in Power BI.

-Based on user’s feedback and ideas every month Microsoft improves their product features and her you go “Icon Set” is one of them in power bi.
+Based on user’s feedback and ideas, every month, Microsoft improves their product features, and her you go “Icon Set” is one of them.

 How to Apply Icon Set in Power Bi?

-As I told Conditional Formatting can be applied to “Table” & “Matrix” visual and for demonstration of icon set in this article, I have created below simple “Table” visual.
+As I said, Conditional Formatting can be applied to “Table” & “Matrix” visual, and for demonstration of the icon set in this article, I have created below simple “Table” visual.

 We will apply the “Icon Set” for this table based on the below rules.